akobr/mono.me/docs/Monorepo/README.md

 # We ❤ mono-repository

-> Monorepo ≠ monolith❗ It is a possibility how to manage a large codebase or multiple projects in a centralized, standardized, and sustainable way.
+> Monorepo ≠ monolith❗ It is possible to manage a large codebase or multiple projects in a centralized, standardized, and sustainable way.

-This project is trying to tackle problems around [a mono-repository](https://en.wikipedia.org/wiki/Monorepo) and .NET technical stack, but not exlusively.
-The other goal is to put together useful tooling for a monorepo which is already out there and explain best practices which I recomend to use.
+This project tackles problems around [a mono-repository](https://en.wikipedia.org/wiki/Monorepo) and .NET technical stack, but not exclusively.
+The other goal is to put together ideas for mono repository tooling that are already out there and explain the best practices.

+## Main benefits

+- centralized dependency management
+- intelligent versioning based only on git history
+- flexible build system and custom scripting
+- automated releasing and generating release notes
+- transparent view and navigation through the codebase

 ## Before started